ibm-cloud-docs/vmwaresolutions/vmonic/useraccount.md

 * [Inviting users to an account](/docs/account?topic=account-iamuserinv)
 * [Managing access for VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-iam)

+## Setting notifications
+{: #useraccount-set-notif}

+You can also specify whether you want to receive email and console notifications for various events.

+### Procedure to set notifications
+{: #useraccount-set-notif-procedure}

+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Settings** from the left navigation pane.
+2. If you want to be notified by email when events occur, click **Enable email notifications**.
+3. If you want to be notified in the console when events occur, click **Enable console notifications**.

+### Results after you set notifications
+{: #useraccount-set-notif-results}

+If email or console notifications are enabled for certain instance events, you're notified by email or console messages when these events occur.

 ## Updating user account credentials
 {: #useraccount-set-cred}

+The requirement to update user account credentials applies only to the following offerings: VMware vSphere, VMware vCenter Server, VMware Regulated Workloads, and Cyber Recovery.
+{: note}

 {{site.data.keyword.vmwaresolutions_short}} communicates with the {{site.data.keyword.cloud_notm}} infrastructure through {{site.data.keyword.slapi_short}} calls.
 To access the {{site.data.keyword.slapi_short}} securely, you must link the credentials of your {{site.data.keyword.cloud_notm}} infrastructure account to your {{site.data.keyword.cloud_notm}} account.
 After your first order, you can update the user account credentials on the **Settings** page.